 The next question is: “What’s the ideal format?”

-There’s no doubt that the most common format for uploading images to the web is .jpg but I’ve heard that many are now using .png files.
+There’s no doubt that the most common format for uploading images to the web is .jpg but some people are using .png files.
 Both formats are ideal for the web but .jpg remains the better choice when it comes to photographs.

-AdobeRGB and ProPhoto RGB are the two most common color profiles used when processing your images in Adobe Lightroom or Adobe Photoshop.
-However, these two color profiles are optimized for print, not for web.
+AdobeRGB and ProPhoto RGB are the two most common color profiles used for processing images in Adobe Lightroom or Adobe Photoshop.
+However, these are optimized for print, not for web.

-Most web browsers use the sRGB color profile to display images i.e. that’s the one you need to use for the web-version of your image (make sure that you always save a main processed file and a web-version separately).
+Most web browsers use the sRGB color profile to display images.
+That’s what you need to save the web-version of your image as.
+Just make sure that you always save the main file and web-version separately.

-Again, when you’re exporting an image it should be in the sRBG color profile.
+This means that you need to convert the color profile to sRGB when exporting the file.
 We’ll come back to how you do this in the next step.